MAKING AN APPOINTMENT

 The Health Center is located on the first floor of Willoughby Hall.

 Request a virtual appointment by:

+We operate primarily on an appointment basis.
 In-person appointments will be assigned at the discretion of a healthcare provider.
 Students should make sure that they have set up their health portal at pratt.medicatconnect.com.
 We will resume self-serve portal appointments once it is feasible to do so.

 On Campus Emergencies